chany93/AoseDevKit2018-Blocksworld/README.md

 ## Quick start guide to the development of a different domain

-In order to develop a pddl / multi-agent system for a specific domain it is needed to:
+Follow these steps to develop a pddl / multi-agent system for a specific domain:

 1. Create the pddl domain file in the root folder (see blocks-domain.pddl)
 2. Eventually create a class with shortcut methods to act on your pddl domain (see Blocksworld.java)